ravastra/ARM-template-for-Hyperledger-Fabric-based-on-AKS/README.md

 Similarly, to add more peer organization in the channel, update [peer AKS variables](#peer-aks) as per the required peer organization and executed step 1 to 3.

 #### 3. Chaincode managment commands
 Execute below command to perform chaincode related operation.
+These commands do all operation on a demo chaincode.
+This demo chaincode has two variable "a" and "b".
+On invoking the chaincode, "a" is initialized with 100 and "b" is initialized with 200.
+On each invocation of demo chaincode, 10 units are tranferred from "a" to "b".
+Query operation on chaincode shows the world state of "a".

 These commands are to be executed on the peer organization AKS cluster.

 ```bash
 # switch to peer organization AKS cluster.
 Skip this command if already connected to the required Peer AKS Cluster